SNAP Benefits in Montana: How to Apply and Qualify

 • Household Size 8: Gross Monthly Income Limit: $8,788, Maximum Benefit Amount: $1,756

-• For each additional person: Add $898 to the income limit and $220 to the benefit amount.
+• Each additional person: Add $898 to the income limit and $220 to the benefit amount.

 Eligibility Criteria for SNAP in Montana

-• Residency Requirements: You must live in Montana and apply for benefits within the state.
+• Residency Requirements: You must live in Montana to apply for and receive benefits.

-• Citizenship Status: You and your household members must be U.S. citizens or qualified non-citizens with a Social Security number.
+• Citizenship Status: Each household member applying must be a U.S. citizen or a qualified non-citizen and have a Social Security number.

-You can find complete eligibility details on the official Montana SNAP website.
+You can find complete details and confirm specific exemptions on the state's official website.

 Download the app